ahsan-chy/100-Days-of-JavaScript-Challange/100 Days of JavaScript/Day 4 - Array/README.md

-# Array Method
+# Day 4: Array Method

 Here are some of the most commonly used methods of arrays in JavaScript:

 - Find
 - findIndex
 - indexOf
+- Map
 - Filter
-- Map
 - Reduce

 Some Other Methods in Array